thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

 Views model pages in our applications and allow us to modify and predefine their behaviour by defining them as beans.
-Views are in charge of rendering the actual HTML interface, usually by the execution of some template engine like JSP (or Thymeleaf).
+Views are in charge of rendering the actual HTML interface, usually by the execution of some template engine like Thymeleaf.

 ViewResolvers are the objects in charge of obtaining View objects for a specific operation and locale.
 Typically, controllers ask ViewResolvers to forward to a